AntonTheDev/JSONModelKit/documentation/custom_transforms_struct.md

 }
 ```

-Unlike the model objects, US2MapperKit does not autogenerate structs, due to the lack of inheritance.
-Structs would be uncustomizable if it did, and would prevent the developer from using the many features Swift offers with structs.
+Unlike the model objects, JSONModelKit does not autogenerate structs, due to the lack of inheritance.
+Structs would be un-customizable if it did, and would prevent the developer from using the many features Swift offers with structs.
 For the purposes of this example, let assume that we created a struct to represent the coordinates for our custom Business Object.

 **Struct Definition**